graphprotocol/indexer/README.md

   --postgres-database  Postgres database name                [string] [required]

 Network Subgraph
   --network-subgraph-endpoint    Endpoint to query the network subgraph from
                                                              [string] [required]

-Payments
+  --allocation-syncing-interval  Interval (in ms) for syncing indexer
+                                 allocations from the network
+                                                      [number] [default: 120000]

+Query Fees
-  --vector-node                 URL of a vector node         [string] [required] --vector-router               Public identifier of the vector router
+  --vector-node                 URL of a vector node                    [string] --vector-router               Public identifier of the vector router  [string] --vector-transfer-definition  Address of the Graph transfer definition
-                                                             [string] [required]
-  --vector-transfer-definition  Address of the Graph transfer definition
                                 contract              [string] [default: "auto"]